Pit Stop Challenge

-The Pit Stop Challenge is a single elimination, pit stop competition held on Carb Day of the Indianapolis 500 at the Indianapolis Motor Speedway since 1977.
-Pit crews compete head-to-head in single-round eliminations for three rounds, during which they are mandated to conduct a standard pit stop of switching all four tires on a racing vehicle and simulating refuelling via a fuel hose connection to the fuel tank in the shortest possible time in a drag race-style event, beginning with a driver bringing their car into the pit box and stopping there.
-Previously, tire fitting was restricted to a racing car's right-hand side.
-During the competition, no fuel is used.
+The Pit Stop Challenge is a single elimination, pit stop competition held before the Indianapolis 500 at the Indianapolis Motor Speedway in Speedway, Indiana.
+It takes place after the final practice session on Carb Day, which is held two days before the race.
+First held in 1977, the contest has pit crews compete head-to-head in single-round eliminations for three rounds.
+In each round they conduct a standard pit stop—switching all four tires on a racing vehicle and simulating refuelling via a fuel hose connection to the fuel tank—in the shortest possible time in a drag race-style event that happens in a specially constructed dual pit lane.
+Each round commences with the green lights being illuminated to signal to both drivers who are lined up side-by-side to begin from a standing start.
+They enter the pit box and stop there before crossing the finish line, which is 200 ft away, as fast as possible.
+During the competition, no fuel is used, and all pit stops must last for a minimum of three seconds.
 The time a team's car spends in its pit box determines the winner, and the fastest team in each pairing advances to the next round.
 Squads may be assessed time penalties if they exit their pit box with an incorrectly fitted tire, if pit crews or equipment leave their designated area, or if a driver runs over pit equipment such as an air hose.